 Michael Tinholme Releases Round Midnight With Pianist Mike Garson (David Bowie) and Multi-Grammy Winning Randy Brecker

-Singer and International Recording Artist Michael Tinholme delivers us to Thelonious Monk’s realm of “Round Midnight”NEW YORK CITY, NEW YORK, UNITED STATES, August 4, 2022 /EINPresswire.com/ -- Sometimes the story behind a song creates Great Music.
+Singer and International Recording Artist Michael Tinholme delivers us to Thelonious Monk’s realm of “Round Midnight”LOS ANGELES, CALIFORNIA, UNITED STATES, August 5, 2022 /EINPresswire.com/ -- Sometimes the story behind a song creates Great Music.

 The story behind Michael Tinholme’s great new release of “Round Midnight” is just one of those stories